 A network of paths that join Carnia and Carinthia, connecting valley settlements with mountain dairies (called malghe) and border passes where Italian and Austrian merchants, shepherds, herdsmen, and smugglers used to roam in times long past.
 Today the trails are open to all, walkers of all levels of ability, mountain bikers, and horse trekkers.
 The paths provide the ideal point of access to a world of unique natural and historic attractions, where visitors can also enjoy the superb flavor of delicious freshly made Alpine cheeses.

 A village called Carnia

 It’s called anonymous or ‘minor’ architecture, but it represents the fascinating mark of a distant and almost forgotten culture.
 Dwellings that enchant with their simplicity, conditioned by the elementary needs of life and work, the final remains of a peasant culture that has long disappeared in Italy and which is a thrill to rediscover.
-Wandering through the villages of Carnia, you will learn to recognise the typical arcades, arches, rusticated ashlar facades and wooden balconies.
-All features that bear witness to the oldest and best-preserved architecture of the Alps.
+Wandering through the villages of Carnia, you will learn to recognize the typical arcades, arches, rusticated ashlar facades, and wooden balconies.
+All features bear witness to the oldest and best-preserved architecture of the Alps.